davelaursen/idealogue/README.md

 ## Getting Started
 Idealogue requires that MongoDB version 2.6.x or newer be installed.

-Start the Mongo server, then use the client to execute the following commands:
+Start the Mongo server, then use the Mongo client to execute the following commands:
 ```
 > use idealogue;
 > db.ideas.ensureIndex({name:"text", summary:"text", benefits:"text", details:"text", tags:"text", skills:"text", technologies:"text"});